MSc Education (Teaching and Learning)Find a programme

 Alternatively, you can design your own pathway by opting not to specialise.
 Core units can be taken from across the different specialisms and from our bank of optional units to build a tailored programme of study, resulting in an award of MSc Education.

-An upper second-class honours degree (or international equivalent) and at least one year's full-time paid professional teaching experience (or part-time over two years) or a PGCE, usually obtained within the last five years.
+An upper second-class honours degree (or international equivalent) or a PGCE, usually obtained within the last five years.
 Non-traditional qualifications/routes will also be considered.

 See international equivalent qualifications on the International Office website.